freeeve/octopress/source/_posts/2013-03-14-cypher-it-all-starts-with-the-start.markdown

 ```
 </div>

 That's probably enough on `start` for now.
 I left out non-auto indexes, but really they work basically the same as auto indexes while querying in `start`.
 And, I totally left out the fact that you can also specify `relationships` in the `start` clause, which is sometimes a handy feature, although I've found limited use for it in my queries.
 Oh, one tidbit I learned about lucene is that it can only handle 512 terms in a single `OR` list.
-Kind of lame if you're trying to match a big list of ids--you end up needing to do multiple queries in batches of 512.
+Kind of lame if you're trying to a big list of lookups--you end up needing to do multiple queries in batches of 512.
 I think this limit was actually increased in the latest versions of lucene, so maybe when Neo4j upgrades its lucene backend, we'll be pleasantly surprised with a higher limit.

 **Don't forget to use parameters in your Cypher queries to boost your perfomance!**

+If you want to see more Cypher stuff, check out my [Cypher page](/cypher).